- Life Science

 Fragmented red blood cells are generally the consequence of mechanical damage, usually in the context of turbulent blood flow or contact with a pathologically altered endothelium, the latter occurring most commonly in the microvasculature.
 These abnormal shear forces destroy the integrity of the red blood cells, producing cell remnants that appear as ‘helmets’ (cells with two tapered and hornlike projections on either end) and other odd shapes when viewed under a microscope.

-* FRC% and FRC# are research parameters obtained in the RET channel on XN-Series, XN-L Series and XT-4000i.
+* FRC% and FRC# are research parameters obtained in the RET channel on XR-Series, XN-Series and XN-L Series haematology analysers.
 Research parameters should not be used for in vitro diagnostics.